pjprogrammers/nextjs-portfolio/README.md

 ## 📄 Project Description

-This is a fully responsive and modern portfolio website designed and developed by **PJ**, built using **Next.js** and **pure CSS** without relying on any frameworks like Tailwind or Bootstrap.
+This is a fully responsive and modern portfolio website designed and developed by **PJ Programmers**, built using **Next.js** and **pure CSS** without relying on any frameworks like Tailwind or Bootstrap.
 It's hosted on **Vercel** and demonstrates clean design, reusable components, mobile-first responsiveness, and ease of deployment.

 ---